anhquan99/markdown/Technical/DevOps/Azure/Exam guide/Cosmos DB Storage.md

 		- If query only has UDF in the `WHERE` filter.
 UDFs do not utilize the index and require loading documents.
 To improve and avoid loading document, combine a UDF and the additional filter option in the `WHERE` clause.
 - Stored procedures.
 - Triggers:
-	- Pre-trigger: tigger before inserting or modifying an item.
+	- Pre-trigger: trigger before inserting or modifying an item.
-	- Post-trigger: tigger after inserting or modifying an item.
+	- Post-trigger: trigger after inserting or modifying an item.
 - Optimistic concurrency:
 	- SQL API supports Optimistic Concurrency Control (OCC).
 This control prevents clients from overriding the updates of others and losing valuable information as a result.
 	- It supports OCC through an additional value, an `_etag` system property.
 It is updated every time a document changes and clients need to verify the `_etag` value, compare it with the current `_etag` value from db.
 If the `_etag` value is different, the operation can override the previous changes.